 Draft Drought Plan 2025

-We’re now at the public consultation stage and have published our draft plan for consultation on 22nd January 2025.
-The documents are available to download below, or to read a paper copy please ask for it at our Packsaddle office reception on Wrexham Road, Rhostyllen, Wrexham, LL14 4EH.
+The documents are available to download below, or to read a paper copy please ask for them at our Packsaddle office reception on Wrexham Road, Rhostyllen, Wrexham, LL14 4EH.

 If you would like any further information or you have any questions, please contact us.

-No information has been excluded from our draft Drought Plan on the grounds of commercial confidentiality.
+No information has been excluded from our draft drought plan or statement of response on the grounds of commercial confidentiality.
 It does not contain any information that would compromise national security interests.